 At the stroke of midnight on December 31st, in the North Sea coastal town of Stonehaven, at least 45 strong Scots, most in kilts, light up the high street by whirling balls of flame and sending showers of sparks into the watching crowd.

-Festivities get underway with street entertainment at about 11pm.
-Usually there's a band of pipers, followed by some very wild drumming.
+Festivities get underway with street entertainment at about 11 p.m. with a band of pipers, followed by some very wild drumming.
 Just before midnight, a lone piper leads the fireball swingers into the town center to the familiar strains of Scotland the Brave.

 How it All Began

-Today, the Fireball swingers each make their own fireballs by filling wire baskets with a mixture of flammable materials.
-Participant's keep their recipes secret but the object is to create a fireball that will stay lit and burn brightly for a long time.
+Today, the Fireball swingers make their own fireballs by filling wire baskets with a mixture of flammable materials.
+Participants keep their recipes secret, but the object is to create a fireball that will stay lit and burn brightly for a long time.

-Stonehaven has a live webcam, tuned on the harbor where the festival ends as all the fire baskets are thrown into the sea.
-Keeping in mind that webcams often go offline just when you need them, you might be able to catch a glimpse of the end of the procession by clicking on the Stonehaven Harbor Webcam on New Year's Eve.
-The procession usually reaches the harbour 15 to 20 minutes after midnight.
+Stonehaven has a live webcam positioned at the harbor where the festival ends as all the fire baskets are thrown into the sea.
+Online watchers can catch the end of the procession by clicking on the Stonehaven Harbor Webcam on New Year's Eve.
+The procession usually reaches the harbor about 15 to 20 minutes after midnight.

-- Or you could stay over: If you don't want to drive or wait for the start of bus services the next morning (after 4am), you could book a room in Stonehaven.
-For a relatively small town, it has quite a few places to stay.
-But book early because they are all likely to be full on New Year's Eve—and they will charge four or five times their normal price.
+If you don't want to drive or wait for the start of bus services the next morning (after 4 a.m.), you could book a room in Stonehaven.
+For a relatively small town, it has quite a few places to stay, but book early because they are all likely to be full on New Year's Eve—and prices are four or five times the regular price.